 Everything from tube socks to hand-painted art, cold war era relics to Russian furs, and family heirlooms to street corn, this was one of my favorite street markets I’ve ever visited in all my world travels.
 I left with two Russian alarm clocks, a handful of ornate antique skeleton keys, a few pinback buttons, and other odds and ends.
 The costume jewelry, in particular, was amazing and has me regretting not grabbing a few pieces.

-I know, visiting graveyards in Transylvania borders on the weird vampire-tourism of the Dracula’s castle/Brasov/Sighisoara tourist circuit.
-Actually, Eastern European culture is such that graveyards contain incredible art, history, and story.
-In fact, in one graveyard I visited had security guards posted to search every car that exited the gates because so much priceless art was on display within the cemetery.
+I know, visiting graveyards in Transylvania borders on the weird vampire-tourism of the Dracula’s castle tourist circuit, but actually, Eastern European graveyards contain incredible art, history, and story.
+In fact, one graveyard I visited had security guards posted to search every car that exited the gates because so much priceless art was on display within the cemetery.

 If you can bear to try cemetery tour in Bucharest, check out the Airbnb Experience “Bucharest Dark History & Cemetery Tour,” it was one of the most well researched, tours I have ever been on- and a story-focused tour that explored the narratives of remarkable graves and city sites was a highlight.
 Walking tours are an affordable and fun way to enrich a walk around a city.